jlgrall/esEngine/doc/collections.md

 Allows you to efficiently iterate components of a bag that matches a selector.
 It runs through all the entities of the bag and only returns the selected components.
 Use this when the set of components changes rapidly and often over time.

-### bag.query( [selector], componentType... )
+### bag.query( componentType..., [selector] )
 **Constructor**: returns a new Query for that bag.
+- **componentType...**: ComponentCreators or component names that define which component will be returned by the iteration.
+Order is important and will define the order in which you receive the components in `.each()`.
 - **selector**: used to select matching entities.
 If missing, a selector will be made with the given componentType.
-- **componentType...**: ComponentCreators and component names that define which component will be returned by the iteration.
-Order is important and will define the order in which you receive the components in `.each()`.

 ### .bag
 The bag of this query.